fstarnaud/ozp-documentation-wiki/Backlog.md

 * Pop-up notifications/names when scrolling over an app in HUD
 * User tags
 * 'Bandwidth-restricted' AppsMall - can AppsMall operate w/out icons & images?
+* Documentation storage - store documents, such as user guides and developer cookbooks, the same way as images, and accessible via the Overview modal
 * Documentation "service" - templates, examples, etc to creating documentations for app submission
 * List view in Listing Management
 * Notifications - most recent populates at top (top to bottom)